Viral Photo Shows French Pres. Emmanuel Macron Hold Donald Trump’s Limp Hand In Death Grip During Handshake

 “We spent two days to obtain a text and commitments.
 We will stand by them and anyone who would depart from them, once their back was turned, shows their incoherence and inconsistency,” he said in a statement quoted by Le Monde.
 “International cooperation cannot depend on fits of anger or little words.
 Let us be serious and worthy of our people.”

-As Newsweek had noted, Donald Trump had been known for a habit of aggressive handshakes, often pulling people in aggressively toward him in what was seen as a power-move.
+As Newsweek had noted, Donald Trump had been known for a habit of aggressive handshakes, often pulling people in aggressively toward him in what was seen as a power move.
 Emmanuel Macron seemed to counter that with a vice-like grip of Trump’s hand that forced the American president to break off their handshake.